orbit-firmware/orbit/docs/actions/layers.md

 | Set Default Layer | `sbl(layer, [modifier_mask])` | Sets the [base layer](#base-layer). <br> This might be used to switch from QWERTY to DVORAK layout etc.  |

 #### Modifier Mask
-You can optionally pass a `modifier mask` that has to be active for the layer action to activate.
+You can optionally pass a `modifier mask` that has to be present for the layer action to execute.
-A list of masks can be found [here](/modifiers#masks).
+A list of masks can be found [here](/actions/modifiers#masks).